 It’s a lot easier to branch out to different areas if you’re blogging under your real name.
-If you choose a keyword rich domain like “all about Pugs” well, it’s going to be hard to pivot when you start your blog based on Pugs.
+If you choose a keyword rich domain like “all about Hamsters” well, it’s going to be hard to pivot when you start your blog based on Hamsters.

 I know what you’re thinking.
 I can’t blog under my real name because no one knows me.
 Well, that’s true, it’s going to take time for people to get to know and trust your blog.